-Lecture - 13 Surface Tension- Part- II
+Lecture - 13 Surface Tension - Part- II

-Last time we were discussing some of the fundamental concepts of surface tension and we will continue with that.
+Last time we were discussing as some of the fundamental concepts of surface tension and we will continue with that.
+Let us say that we want to see some application of surface tension as a very simple case.